 I think many people watching will want to be clear, given the fragile and febrile nature of their politics in the UK at the moment, on what position the hon.
 Gentleman would adopt on CETA if he was to find himself International Trade Secretary in a few months’ time.

 If we were out of the European Union, we would then be negotiating a new trade agreement with Canada and we would ensure that all—[Interruption.]
 Much that is in CETA is to be welcomed, as was outlined by the hon.
 Member for Brigg and Goole (Andrew Percy) who intervened on me earlier.
 Much of it is to be welcomed, but there are aspects of the trade agreement that the hon.
-Gentleman will recognise, and all of Europe recognises, are simply unacceptable.
+Gentleman will recognise, and all of Europe recognises, as simply unacceptable.

 Other Parliaments have, of course, had the opportunity to properly register their views on this agreement and perhaps this illustrates why the Secretary of State has been so concerned about allowing the House to have its say.
 In the Committee stage of the Trade Bill, I set out how a Labour Government would ensure full and proper consultation with key stakeholders—businesses, unions, civil society and the devolved Administrations—in advance of entering into negotiations on trade talks.
 My party believes that Parliament should have a vote to approve such mandates.
-That is why we tabled amendments to the Bill in respect of the same, but the Government voted down every single amendment we put forward.
+That was why we tabled amendments to the Bill in respect of the same, but the Government voted down every single amendment we put forward.